javakishore-veleti/UpaguruVerse/README.md

-# UpaguruVerse
+# UpaGuru Verse
 _A universe of AI copilots, crafted to guide, teach, and support the future of education._

-## What is UpaguruVerse?
+## What is UpaGuruVerse?

-**UpaguruVerse** is an ecosystem of intelligent educational assistants — copilots that analyze, summarize, recommend, and guide educators, students, and school administrators.
+**UpaGuruVerse** is an ecosystem of intelligent educational assistants — copilots that analyze, summarize, recommend, and guide educators, students, and school administrators.

 Each sub-product is a modular repo under this umbrella.